gabrielsoltz/metahub/README.md

 So now, in addition to the `findings` section we have an extra section `metachecks.` MetaChecks are defined by ResourceType.
 For the previous example, the resource type is `AwsEc2SecurityGroup`.
 In this example, 6 MetaChecks were executed against the affected resource: `is_attached_to_network_interfaces`, `is_attached_to_ec2_instances`, `is_attached_to_public_ips`, `is_attached_to_managed_services`, `is_public` and `is_referenced_by_another_sg`.
 Each MetaChecks not only answer the MetaCheck question but also provide you with extra information like resources that you can then use for your favorites integrations.

-You can use MetaChecks for your filters or for updating resources.
+You can filter your findings based on MetaChecks output using the option `--mh-filters-checks MetaCheckName=True/False`.
 See [MetaChecks Filtering](#metachecks-filtering)

 If you want to add your own MetaChecks follow this [guide](metachecks.md).
 Pull requests are more than welcome.

 ## MetaTags

-**MetaHub** relies on [AWS Resource Groups Tagging API](https://docs.aws.amazon.com/resourcegroupstagging/latest/APIReference/overview.html) to query your the tags associated to your resources by using the option `--meta-tags.`
+**MetaHub** relies on [AWS Resource Groups Tagging API](https://docs.aws.amazon.com/resourcegroupstagging/latest/APIReference/overview.html) to query the tags associated to your resources by using the option `--meta-tags.`

 Note that not all AWS resource type supports this API, you can check [supported services](https://docs.aws.amazon.com/resourcegroupstagging/latest/APIReference/supported-services.html).

+Tags are a critical part for understanding your context.
+Tags strategies often includes:
+- Environment (like Production, Staging, Development, etc.)
+- Data classification (like Confidential, Restricted, etc.)
+- Owner (like a team, a squad, a business unit, etc.)
+- Compliance (like PCI, SOX, etc.)

+If you follow a useful tagging strategy, you will be able to filter and generate interesting outputs, for example, you could list all findings that are related to a speficic team and provide that data directly to that team.

+`./metahub --list-findings --sh-filters ResourceId=arn:aws:ec2:eu-west-1:01234567890:security-group/sg-01234567890 --meta-tags`

 ```sh
 "arn:aws:ec2:eu-west-1:01234567890:security-group/sg-01234567890": {